rpede/MobileProgramming24/_learning_dart/objects.md

 **In Dart, a class can be used as an interface!**

-Why is that, you might be wondering.
+Why is that you might be wondering.
-Lets see how it can be useful.
+Let's see how it can be useful.

 In C# you might have something like: